Searchresults

 Ghent University has formed a Community of Practice about work placements (COP Work Placements) to support study programmes and work placement providers with learning process supervision of students undertaking an work placement.

-This COP work placements offers primary information (for example: How can you phrase, realize and evaluate work placement … Read more -
+This COP work placements offers primary information (for example: How can you phrase, realize and evaluate … Read more -

 Coaching (Individual) Students with Their Written and Oral Assignments